 Russell started out riding in 1976 with Scunthorpe club and was novice champion in his first year and expert champ the following year.
 Walker: “I stopped riding for 19 years raising family and running marathons and started again in 2000.
 Tried to ride modern bikes but can’t get on with power and brakes so stick to the old ones I started on.
 At 58, I still get very nervous at the start of a trial especially the Kia rounds but intend riding for as long as my bones let me”.

-Luke won three club championships last year, Lincoln Banovallum and classic club.
+Luke has won three club championships, Lincoln Banovallum and classic club.

-Andy Starting road racing at 28 years old and had three years sidecar racing followed by racing TZ Yamahas at many national events which included the Manx Grand Prix and the TT.
+Andy Starting road racing at twenty-eight years of age and had three years sidecar racing followed by racing TZ Yamahas at many national events which included the Manx Grand Prix and the TT.
 The last few years he was doing all the Irish short road races with a national win at Kilalane and a second at Cookstown.